cosmic-api/teleport/source/index.rst

 involves augmenting your classes to make them serializable.

-Once registered with Teleport, a custom data type will become a first-class citizen within your application.
-Defining an array of integers is just as easy as defining an array of widgets, provided that you made the Widget class serializeable.
+Once registered with Teleport, a custom data type will become a first-class citizen of your application.
+Defining an array of integers is just as easy as defining an array of widgets, provided that you made the Widget class serializable.

 Such definitions (like "array of widgets") are also serializable.
 This feature is crucial in allowing `Cosmic <http://www.cosmic-api.com/>`_ clients to share